gbif/hp-gb32/programme.md

 toc: true
 ---

-The GB31 meeting and associated events will take place in XXX, Portugal, in the period 30 September - 4 October 2024.
+The GB31 meeting and associated events will take place in Vairão, Vila do Conde, Portugal, in the period 30 September - 4 October 2024.
+Please note that unless indicated, the events will be in-person only.
 [Pre-registration](/registration) is required for all events.